deveshdatwani/birds-eye-view/README.md

 Research study on its human interaction is being pursued by PhD candidate Joey at WPI, Worcester, MA, USA, the simulations of which are designed and built in the Unity environment.

-Link for the gropher robot in unity: https://github.com/hiro-wpi/Gopher-In-Unity-Simulation
+Link to the gropher robot in unity: https://github.com/hiro-wpi/Gopher-In-Unity-Simulation

 The simulation study essentially consists of a busy hospital floor with humans beings regularly walking around along with many static and dynamics objects placed on the floor.